Sharing your data

 There are some legitimate reasons for wanting to restrict public access to your research data:

 Often, sensitive and confidential data can be shared ethically if informed consent for data sharing has been given, or by anonymising research data.
-See the UK Data Archive’s Consent and Ethics section for more information and advice.
+See the UK Data Service’s Legal and Ethical Issues section for more information and advice.

 A third option: share, but not immediately